LidiaRomero/UOC_TFM_Omics/README.md

 Once downloaded, open the file with RStudio, at the top right of the code editor there is a button called "Run App".

+The data used to develop the aplication have obtained from the papers: Salma M et al. 2023 and Al Alawi I et al., 2021.